Why is my Lavender Turning Black? (How to Solve it)

 One of the most common reasons for lavender turning black is due to frost damage.

-You can tell whether your lavender is turning black due to frost damage rather then fungal disease if the new Spring foliage is affected and turning brown or black whereas the more established foliage is relatively unaffected.
+You can tell whether your lavender is turning black due to frost damage rather than fungal disease if the new Spring foliage is affected and turning brown or black whereas the more established foliage is relatively unaffected.

 The solution… is to snip away any black foliage that has been killed by the frost and ice.
 This will stimulate new growth and the lavender should recover without any problems.

-Instead consider planting English lavender Varieties such as ‘Munstead‘ and ‘Hidcote‘ which are capable of tolerating freezing temperatures and living for up to 15 years.
+Instead, consider planting English lavender Varieties such as ‘Munstead‘ and ‘Hidcote‘ which are capable of tolerating freezing temperatures and living for up to 15 years.

 Lavender Munstead